tom-p-huck/mypage/README.md

   <img src="images/Profile.jpg" alt="drawing" width="200"/>
 </p>
 <hr/>
 On this page, I give an overview about my work and my publications, but I also talk about some personal interests which are non-work related.
-If you want to reach out, please visit [my page on the university website](https://www.ipr.kit.edu/english/staff_3319.php), where you can find my contact information.
+If you want to contact me, please visit [my university page](https://www.ipr.kit.edu/english/staff_3319.php) and use the contact information there.

 ### About me
 I am currently a PhD student in the field of robotics at Karlsruhe Institute of Technology (KIT) in Germany.
 Before starting my PhD, I studied mechatronics and electrical engineering at KIT.
 During my studies, I have also worked as an intern and student trainee on different projects in the field of E-Mobility.
 In 2019, I graduated and took a position as a scientific assistant, where I am involved in teaching, industry projects and research.